neilm813/example-robust-react-project-structure/README.md

 This project serves as an example of how to structure a full-stack react project with an explanation of the choices made below.

+## TypeScript Note

+As you start building larger projects, TypeScript (TS) becomes more necessary to keep the bugs at bay and have a good developer experience (DX).
+This example doesn't use TS because it is meant to be more of a stepping stone example.

 ## Folder structure and conventions

 ### src folders